wojciech12/talk_tech_leadership_WIP/engineering_meetins.md

 - 13:10 - 13:20 - Context/Goal for the next cycle:
   - Any changes to the current goals?
 (Product Leader)
   - Any new learnings?
 (Product Leader, team members)
-  - Highlights from demos, interactions with customers, competiton (Product Leader)
+  - Highlights from demos, interactions with customers, competition (Product Leader)

 - 13:20 - 13:40 - What we do next week:
   - Go through IN PROGRESS and TODO
-  - Look on the top of the Backlog
+  - Look at the top of the Backlog
   - Do we have enough work?
 Do we know what we will do?

 - 13:40 - 13:45 Closing: